-The gender pay gap is widest for women aged 50 to 59.
+The gender pay gap is widest for women aged 50 to 59, the age group when most women will be transitioning through menopause.
 Action to reduce the gap where it is highest will have a significant impact on reducing the gap overall.

-Women can struggle to balance their experience of menopause with engagement in the workplace.
-If they end up taking career breaks, reducing their hours or missing out on opportunities for progression, their income will fall and a company's gender pay gap may well be adversely affected.
-The same factors drive the gender pension gap which currently stands at 38%, twice the gender pay gap.

-• Approaches designed to help menopausal women remain in quality jobs, with access to training and development, will be important to strategies aiming to reduce the gender pay and pension gaps in UK businesses.
+- Women can struggle to balance their experience of menopause with engagement in the workplace.
+If they end up taking career breaks, reducing their hours or missing out on progression opportunities, their income will fall and a company's gender pay gap may be adversely affected.
+The same factors drive the gender pension gap which currently stands at 38%, twice the gender pay gap. - Approaches designed to help menopausal women remain in good quality jobs, with access to training and development, will be important to strategies aiming to reduce the gender pay and pension gaps in UK businesses.